Ormica-LLC/mbh/src/pages/faq.md

           intro video call, an interview, a questionnaire and some back and forth communication for technical purposes.
 After that, we can go as fast as you need.
+        title: 'Q:  How are you different from a real estate agent?'
       - title: Who handles the design?
         content: >-
           You can choose to provide the design yourself, or I can include a